 Last Updated on

-Path to Sustainability, These days many people rely highly on packaged mixes, precooked dishes, and ready-to-serve meals.
+Path to Sustainability, what does that mean?
+These days many people rely highly on packaged mixes, precooked dishes, and ready-to-serve meals.

 Some don’t know how to prepare anything much from scratch.

 It’s really not their fault, since our culture has veered in the direction of fast food and easy meals.

 Home economics classes are no longer required in many schools.

 The majority of TV commercials for food are selling products wrapped in plastic and cardboard, not skin and peels.